mle-infrastructure/mle-toolbox/README.md

 ```
 @software{mle_infrastructure2021github,
   author = {Robert Tjarko Lange},
   title = {{MLE-Infrastructure}: A Set of Lightweight Tools  for Distributed Machine Learning Experimentation},
   url = {http://github.com/mle-infrastructure},
   year = {2021},
 }
 ```

-## Notes, Development & Questions ❓
+## Development 👷

-- If you find a bug or want a new feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue 🤗
+You can run the test suite via `python -m pytest -vv tests/`.
+If you find a bug or are missing your favourite feature, feel free to create an issue and/or start [contributing](CONTRIBUTING.md) :hugs:.
-- You can check out the history of release modifications in [`CHANGELOG.md`](https://github.com/RobertTLange/mle-toolbox/blob/main/CHANGELOG.md) (*added, changed, fixed*).
-- You can find a set of open milestones in [`CONTRIBUTING.md`](https://github.com/RobertTLange/mle-toolbox/blob/main/CONTRIBUTING.md).